Skip to content

 2. Definitions

-The following definitions apply for the limited purposes of this Policy and any associated University Rules and other University Regulations.
+The following definitions apply for the limited purposes of this policy and any associated regulations.

 2. Service-Affiliate Email System -- means a Service-Affiliate’s email system (e.g., @ars.usda.gov, @cabi.org, etc.) that Employees may use on behalf of a Service-Affiliate in connection with their service obligations to the University but which is intended for conducting the official business of the Service-Affiliate and not for Official University Business.